Families from across the United States seek treatment at Children's Healthcare of Atlanta for rehabilitative services.

 Children's has one of the largest pediatric inpatient rehabilitation facilities in the country.

 Inpatient Rehabilitation Program

 - We treated more than 390 patients in 2012 with diverse conditions, including traumatic brain and spinal cord injuries, neurological diseases and other childhood impairments that may be a result of accidents, illnesses, injuries, congenital defects, syndromes and other conditions.

-- Our Comprehensive Inpatient Rehabilitation Unit (CIRU) is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in: spinal cord system of care, brain injury specialty program and pediatric specialty program.
+- Our Inpatient Rehabilitation Program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in: spinal cord system of care, brain injury specialty program and pediatric specialty program.

 - We provide therapy seven days a week with at least three hours of therapy a day.
 As the patient improves, the treatment plan is adjusted to help reach rehabilitation goals for discharge.
 These goals help the patient return to daily activities at home and school.

 - A pediatric physiatrist (physical medicine and rehabilitation doctor) manages the team.
 The team meets weekly to discuss treatment goals and each patient’s progress and discharge plan.